severin-lemaignan/projet-cnrs/project.rst

 :cite:`lemaignan2014human`.

-This project proposes to build upon these results, from the two converging perspectives I have previously mentioned: on one side, by accurately defining the *cognitive foundations*, and accordingly designing and implementing a software platform for cognitive applications, and on the other side, by exploring the long term *cognitive correlates* of interaction.
+This project proposes to build upon these results, from the two converging
+perspectives: on one hand, I propose to accurately define the *cognitive foundations* of human-robot interaction, and to accordingly translate it into a design and implementation on robots; on the other hand, I suggest to explore the long term *cognitive correlates* of interaction.
 Those two perspectives connect and extend by both ends the current state of the art in cognitive robotics.
-They propose at the same time to consolidate the cognitive basis, and to set a challenging agenda for robotic cognition in human-robot interaction.
-As such, this research programme suggests a novel holistic approach of upper-cognition in HRI.
+They propose to consolidate the cognitive basis, and in parallel to set a challenging agenda for robotic cognition in human-robot interaction.
+As such, this research programme suggests a novel **integrative approach of upper-cognition in HRI**.

-The *cognitive foundations* are the cognitive base required to develop upper-cognitive functions and processing.
-The very nature and perimeter of these foundations is a research question I would like to address.
-Two components seem already of particular importance and not yet satisfactorily addressed in the
-community: first, dynamic, *amodal mental models* of the robot's environment, that interleave geometric 3D models with temporal and semantic representations.
-Such models should endow the robot with a mental framework to seamlessly represent (uncertain) beliefs, predict, recognize and remember situations, ground symbols into physical entities.
-Second, the ability to identify, appropriately select and alter mental *contexts*, be they spatial, temporal, cultural, social.
-Current approaches for context management do not correctly address the real complexity of this cognitive skill, in particular the fact that at any moment, the experienced situation belongs to many overlapping and interrelated contexts.

-On the other hand, the *cognitive correlates of long-term interaction* question the cognitive prerequisites for a robot that is set to autonomously interact with humans for a long period of time (weeks).
-This perspective embraces scientific challenges that are already actively researched (like multi-modal communication with humans, joint task achievement or autonomous control over a long period of time) and add new dimensions whose impacts on the robot's cognition have been less studied: which cognitive skills may influence *long-term acceptance* of the robot by humans?
-How to build at runtime *fine-grained mental models of humans*, that take into account uncertainty, inconsistencies, evolution over time?
-How such models should impact decision-making to sustain human engagement?

-The broader hypothesis I aim to test with these two perspectives can be
-rephrased: is an *holistic approach of cognition for robots* (i.e. neither bottom-up nor top-down) a key to overcome the obstacles we currently face in the field of human-robot interaction?
+Let examplify this proposal:

+  *"Beware robot!
+A child is passing by behind you!"*

+If robots are to enter our households, we may expect them to understand such a sentence, as well as the worried face of the parents.

+To make sense of it, to access to the *qualia* of the sentence, the robot has to be able to *build and represent an interpretation* of such a sentence.
+It must *imagine* an unseen child, whose possible position must be estimated and predicted over time.
+It must as well recognize and integrate the gestures and facial expressions of the speaker to the model.
+Then, to be applicable for decision making, these perceptions must be *interpreted* within a set of overlapping contexts (*``playing children''*, *``expectations and behaviours of adults in presence of children''*, *``quick motion in presence of humans''*, etc.), to be eventually turned into an abstract (likely symbolic) representation, suitable for decision making and actions.
+Such situation assessment must take place in a couple of milliseconds.

+As of today, this challenge is an open research question, at the crossroads of robotic perception, knowledge representation & reasoning, and cognitive psychology.
+This is the **first pillar** of my research project, and my previous researches suggest that we need to adopt an *integrative* approach to cognition for robots to address this challenge of situated (therefore, grounded) interpretation of situations.

+Because situation assessment is such a basic ground to design and implement higher-level cognitive functions, I call this first pillar the *Cognitive Foundations* of human-robot interaction.

+The **second pillar** focuses on the cognitive requirements for *real* interactions with a companion robot.
+By *real*, I mean both in a real human environment -- we want to bring robots to households, to families -- and realistic durations -- we do not target experiments that last 2 or 3 hours, but weeks or months of interactions.
+Such an ambition implies demanding technical challenges, but also question the *cognitive correlates of long-term interaction* both for the *user* and the *robot*.
+I propose to explore theses, and to translate them into the definition and implementation of principles applicable to interaction of long duration.

-To effectively answer this question, I propose to support this research program with a set of ambitious experimental targets, including long-duration (over a month) experiments with autonomous human-robot interaction in an ecologically valid environment (typically, a real household).
+To effectively validate these research orientations, I also propose to define a set of ambitious **experimental milestones**, including long-duration (over a month) experiments with autonomous human-robot interaction in an *ecologically valid* environment (a real household).

-At ISIR, both robotic cognition at the neuro-level and human-robot interaction are strong research themes.
-The laboratory would be particulary well suited to support both basic research on robotic cognition and complex field experiments, and I am glad that they accepted to support my application.
+I would like to conduct this research at the Institut des Systèmes Intelligents et de Robotique (ISIR): both robotic cognition (down to the neuro-level) and human-robot interaction are strong research themes of this laboratory, and it would be particulary well suited to support basic research on robotic cognition.
+Besides, the laboratory has a remarkable experimental platform with several robots designed for complex interaction and field experiments, which is key for this project.
+I am glad that they accepted to support my application.

 Research Context: The Missing Pieces of Robotic Cognition for Interaction
 -------------------------------------------------------------------------